GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-wetlands-insight-tool-qld/_access.md

 % ## Use constraints

-## Frequently asked questions

-:::{dropdown} How do I access the data?
+:::{dropdown} How to access the data
 Information on how to access the Wetlands Insight Tool using the QLD Wetland*Maps* service can be found on this page:

 [https://wetlandinfo.des.qld.gov.au/wetlands/facts-maps/wetland-background/insight.html](https://wetlandinfo.des.qld.gov.au/wetlands/facts-maps/wetland-background/insight.html)